 1. Know Before You Go: Check the status of the place you want to visit.
 If it is closed, don’t go.
 If it’s crowded, have a backup plan.

 2. Practice Physical Distancing: Keep your group size small.
-Be prepared to cover your nose and mouth and give others space.
+Be prepared to give others space.
 If you are sick, stay home.

 3. Plan Ahead: Prepare for facilities to be closed, pack lunch, and bring essentials like hand sanitizer and a face covering.
 Check local regulations regarding the need for a face covering.